Loading

 Open

-Nambour record store targeted by religious zealots
+Bad Habit Records targeted by religious zealots

 October 19, 20243 min read

-A Nambour record store has been the target of religious zealots after posters on its shop wall were ripped down.
+Bad Habit Records has been the target of religious zealots after posters on its shop wall were ripped down.

 “I was in the shop getting ready to open and heard some noise out front,” Aaron says.

-“I thought it was kids tagging the building.
-I went out and two middle-aged ladies were ripping down the posters for all the gigs coming up.
+“And I thought it was kids tagging the building.
+So I went out and two middle-aged ladies were ripping down the posters for all the gigs coming up.

 “I said, ‘what are you doing’?
 And they informed me all these events were bringing darkness and misery to Nambour.

-“I tried to explain that these shows were were giving kids opportunities and bringing lots of joy and happiness to town, but they were not ready to listen.
+“I tried to explain that these shows were were giving kids opportunities.
+And bringing lots of joy and happiness to town, but they were not ready to listen.

 “They were 100 per cent convinced the shows in Nambour and Bad Habit were some sort of demonic force trying to corrupt everyone.”